Dr. Mark is a veterinarian. He also trains dogs, mostly aggressive animals that were never taught impulse control.

 Teaching Your Dog to "Sit" and "Stay"

 “Sit” and “stay” are two basic commands that a dog can learn quickly.
 The commands should be practiced almost every day until they become second nature.
-A dog that is able to sit and stay until he is called to come to you will learn to be polite in all situations.
+A dog that can sit and stay until he is called to come to you will learn to be polite in all situations.

 How to Teach Your Dog to "Stay:"

 - Put him in a "down" or "sit."

 - Tell him to “stay” without using his name, but do use a hand signal.